An Integrated Treatment Approach For Adolescents with Co-Occurring Mental Health (MH) and Substance Use Disorders (SUDs)

 C&A utilizes an integrated treatment approach when addressing co-occurring mental health and substance use disorders.
+Integrated treatment involves coordinating care with psychiatry, mental health counseling, substance use counseling, group counseling and family therapy.
 Integrated treatment is correlated with reduced substance use, fewer arrests, improved mental health, better daily functioning and an improved quality of life.

 What services does C&A provide?

 Outpatient Services (Level 1) may include weekly individual therapy and may also include weekly, short term group therapy.
 Individual therapy is scheduled at the convenience of the individual typically for one hour a week.
 Outpatient services are designed to help the individual make changes in their substance use and/or addictive behavior.
 Treatment addresses lifestyle, attitudes and behaviors that may interfere with treatment goals.